top of page

 SUBSIDIES ADDED TO CAPITAL STACK

-Free or low cost land
+Free or low cost

 Municipalities may lease available land for affordable housing on long-term leases